GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 ## Person Authentication

 Authentication scripts enable the implementation of complex multi-step, multi-factor authentication workflows.
-In the script axternal API's can be called and code can be added to adjust the number of authentication steps based on the perceived risk of the authentication event.
-For example, if you call a fraud detection API in step one that indicates unacceptable risk, you could add a second step (i.e. present another page that asks for a stronger authentication credential).
+In the script, external API's can be called and code can be added to adjust the number of authentication steps based on the perceived risk of the authentication event.
+For example, if a fraud detection API is called in step one of the authentication that indicates unacceptable risk, a second step could be added to increase assurance (i.e. present another page that asks for a stronger authentication credential).

 The authentication interception script extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods: